 In addition to grants of \$75,000, Pew Fellows receive a set of customized professional development resources to further expand the impact of the monetary award.
-Please note: All meetings will be held virtually until vaccination efforts in the United States assure that the spread of the COVID-19 virus is no longer a risk to non-essential in-person gatherings.
+Due to COVID-19, all meetings will be held virtually, until it is safe to gather in person.

-- Fellowship Cohort: As a means to foster community and build relationships within and across disciplines, there will be a series of formal meetings during the year that all Fellows are expected to attend. - Orientation Meeting: Fellowship recipients are required to attend an orientation meeting in late summer, 2021.
-New Pew Fellows will receive important information regarding the terms and conditions of the grant.
+- Fellowship Cohort: As a means to foster community and build relationships within and across disciplines among locally based Pew Fellows and Pew Fellowsin-Residence, there will be a series of formal meetings during the year that all Fellows are expected to attend. - Orientation Meeting: Fellowship recipients are required to attend an orientation meeting in late summer 2022.
+New Fellows will receive important information regarding the terms and conditions of the grant.
 This is an opportunity to have questions answered and for the Pew Fellows to meet their cohort. - Financial Counseling: Pew Fellows have the opportunity to meet with a financial advisor to seek expert advice before beginning their Fellowship period. - Artist Residency Programs: The Center has developed partnerships with several artist residency programs around the country and abroad.
 Following their Fellowship period, Pew Fellows will be eligible to apply to participate in the Center-supported residency programs.
-Due to the COVID-19 pandemic, residency opportunities will be paused through 2021.
+Due to the coronavirus, residency opportunities will be paused through 2022.